dpancho/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a)O(log n^3)
+a) O(n)

-b)O(n^2)
+b) O(log n)

-c)0(n-1)
+c) 0(n)

 ## Exercise II

-Start at f = 0.
-Drop an egg to see if it breaks.
-If not, drop and egg from position n to see if it breaks.
-If not, move to f = n - f / 2 (the middle).
-If an egg breaks go to the spot between n and f, if not,go to the spot between f and 0.
-Repeat until the correct f is found.
-This uses a binary search so n should be log(n)
+I'd use a binary search method and start on the middle floor, test it.
+If it breaks, go halfway between the middle and the bottom.
+If not, move up to halfway between middle and top.
+Continue this binary method until answer is obtained.
+O(log n)